zzhangjii/learning-library/oci-library/GTC-Conf/H20ai-lab.md

     ``# nvidia-docker ps``

+3. Hit **Command+Tab** to switch back to your browser

 ## Practice 3: Access H2Oai application

-3. Open a browser and access:
+1. Open a browser and access:

     ``http://<Public_IP_Address>:12345``

-4. Scroll at the bottom of the page and Agree with the terms:
+2. Scroll at the bottom of the page and Agree with the terms:

     ![](img/h2oimage002.png)

-5. Enter the following credentials and click Sign In:
+3. Enter the following credentials and click Sign In:

     - **Username:** admin
     - **Password:** admin